10 Worst Places to Retire in Florida for Boomers

 Florida has long been a popular destination for Baby Boomers looking to retire in the sun.
-With its warm weather, beautiful beaches, and abundance of amenities, it’s not hard to see why.
-However, not all areas of Florida are equal when it comes to retirement living.
+With its warm weather, beautiful beaches, and amenities, it’s easy to see why.
+However, not all areas of Florida are equal regarding retirement living.
 Some places have high crime rates, while others have a high cost of living or a lack of retirement communities.

 1. Miami